-In the case of skeletons,\mnote{paragraph extended; explanation added} a \emph{region} can be redefined as an orbit of $L=\X\Y$.
+In the case of skeletons, a \emph{region} can be redefined as an orbit of $L=\X\Y$.
 In this definition, a region~$\Cal R$ is the set of edges in the boundary of the geometric realization of~$\Cal R$ whose canonical orientation $\BLACK{\joinrel\rightarrow\joinrel\joinrel\relbar\joinrel}\WHITE$ agrees with the boundary orientation; the other edges in the boundary are of the form $e\ra\Y$, $e\in\Cal R$.
 An \emph{$n$-gonal} region is an orbit of length $n$; intuitively, $n$ is the number of \black-vertices in the boundary.
 The minimal supporting surface~$S_0$ of a skeleton~$\skeleton$ can be obtained by patching the boundary of each region~$\Cal R$ with a disk (if $\Cal R$ is finite) or half-plane (if $\Cal R$ is infinite).

-Given\mnote{separate paragraph, extended} a subgroup $G\subset\MG$, the $G$-conjugacy classes of the Dehn twist contained in $G$ are in a canonical one-to-one correspondence with the monogonal regions of the skeleton $G\backslash\MG$, see~\cite{degt:monodromy}: under the canonical identification $G=\pi_1^{\text{orb}}(G\backslash\MG,G\backslash G)$ described above, these classes are realized by the boundaries of the monogons.
+Given a subgroup $G\subset\MG$, the $G$-conjugacy classes of the Dehn twist contained in $G$ are in a canonical one-to-one correspondence with the monogonal regions of the skeleton $G\backslash\MG$, see~\cite{degt:monodromy}: under the canonical identification $G=\pi_1^{\text{orb}}(G\backslash\MG,G\backslash G)$ described above, these classes are realized by the boundaries of the monogons.